The Ultimate Guide to WordPress Security and Maintenance Best Practices

 7. Database Optimisation

-Question: Is your website feeling a little sluggish?
-It might be time to clean up your database.
+Question: Is your site sluggish?
+It might be time for database optimisation.

 8. Limit Login Attempts and Monitor Activity